Key takeaways

 Increased resident retention

 To put it plainly, retaining residents means earning more money.
-By keeping your current residents, you avoid long vacancies, marketing expenses, and months of lost rent payments.
-In fact, searching for new residents comes with a host of responsibilities that’ll nearly double your workload.
+Keeping your current residents prevents long vacancies, marketing expenses, and months of lost rent payments.
+Searching for new residents comes with a host of responsibilities that’ll nearly double your workload.

 Of course, there’s always room to improve retention rates.
 But if you focus on a few key things, resident retention can become second nature.